sammyrulez/diablo-api-py/README.rst

 Attributes name differs from the json fields: '-' has been replaced with '_' to match python syntax.

-'heros', 'last_hero_played' and items attributes are 'Lazy' objects: details are loaded from the remote service only if you invoke them
+'heros', 'last_hero_played' and 'items' attributes are 'Lazy' objects: details are loaded from the remote service only if you invoke them